This webinar is brought to you by the Garden Court Chambers Court of Protection Team.

 |Areas of Law:||Court of Protection|

-This webinar will discuss the last 12 months' developments in law and practice in health and welfare in the Court of Protection, aimed at busy practitioners in the field, covering case law and other developments in the law on capacity, best interests, deprivation of liberty and the inherent jurisdiction for vulnerable adults.
-District Judge John Beckley will also be joining us to share some of his perspectives on recent developments in law and practice.
+This webinar discussed the last 12 months' developments in law and practice in health and welfare in the Court of Protection, aimed at busy practitioners in the field, covering case law and other developments in the law on capacity, best interests, deprivation of liberty and the inherent jurisdiction for vulnerable adults.
+District Judge John Beckley joined us to share some of his perspectives on recent developments in law and practice.

 Helen Curtis is an established Court of Protection practitioner instructed by relatives of P or by P’s litigation friend whether the Official Solicitor, an ALR or an advocacy service.
 Due to her mediation skills, Helen is often instructed in complex cases where there is a high degree of conflict between family members and health and social care services.
 Equally, Helen undertakes cases where capacity issues intersect with the operation of the Mental Health Act or across geographical borders.